navikt/nada-backend/README.md

 $ make generate
 ```

+## Bumping the Metabase version
+The file [.metabase_version](.metabase_version) controls the version of [Metabase](https://metabase.com) that is
+used in tests and for deployment to **dev** and **prod**.
+Check the Metabase [releases](https://github.com/metabase/metabase/releases) page
+for available versions; we follow the Metabase Enterprise track.

+When you bump this version the following events will occur when you make a PR:

+1. We build two Metabase images, which are used during integration tests and for local development
+- metabase: un-modified version of Metabase when running nada-backend locally towards GCP services
+- metabase-patched: modified version of Metabase that allows us to connect to bigquery-emulator running on the host
+2. We run the nada-backend integration tests using the new version of Metabase
+3. We deploy the new version of Metabase to `dev`

+On merge to `main`:

+1. We deploy the new version of Metabase `prod`

+## Bumping the Mocks version
+In the [Makefile](Makefile) we set the target version for the mocks.
+If you change the mocks, you also need to bump
+the `MOCKS_VERSION`, so we get the latest changes.

-## Update the images
+## Update the images locally

 We build and push images for the patched metabase and customized big-query emulator to speed up local development and integration tests.
 If you need to make changes to these:

 1. Make changes to the [base images](resources/images)

-**Note:** in the [Makefile](Makefile) we set the target version for the mocks and Metabase.

-If you change the `METABASE_VERSION` then it will pull the jar or source code for that version of Metabase and build the new images.
-We also use this as the version in the image tags for metabase(-patched).

-If you change the mocks, you also need to bump the `MOCKS_VERSION`, so we get the latest changes.
+**Note:** building the big query emulator requires quite a bit of memory, so if you see something like `clang++:
+signal: killed` you need to increase the amount of memory you allocate to your container run-time.

 2. Build the new images locally
 ```bash
 $ make build-all
 ```
-3. Push the images to the container registry
+3. (optional) Push the images to the container registry; requires that you have run `make docker-login`
 ```
 $ make push-all
 ```